yzemaze/bga-arknova-userstyle/README.md

 # bga-arknova-userstyle
-Userstyle/CSS for Ark Nova on BGA displaying 2 player areas next to each other
+Userstyle/CSS for Ark Nova on boardgamearena.com (BGA) displaying 2 player areas next to each other

 ## Prerequisites
 <a href="https://github.com/openstyles/stylus#readme">Stylus</a> or some other way to apply a .user.styl or css to websites.